 Top 20 Business Phone Systems for Small Business - Learn more about the top phone systems for small businesses in 2020.

 Why We Chose RingCentral:

 RingCentral simplifies business communications with its voice-over-internet-protocol (VoIP), cloud-based technology.
 It is easy to use and integrates well with leading apps on the market.
 You can also customize the phone system to suit your needs.

 RingCentral is affordable with prices ranging from $19.99 to $49.99 per month, depending on your choice of plan.
 RingCentral will also store your call recordings for up to 3 months.

 For more phone options to meet your business needs, read our article on the top 20 business phone systems for small business.
-If you are looking for mobile phones for your business, be sure to check out our article on the best smartphones for business.

 Things to Consider When Evaluating PBX Phone Systems:

 - Take a count of the number of phones you will need in your offices so that you can make sure that the phone carrier can meet your requirements.